woodystock/learner-materials-react-props-and-state/activities/activity-3.md

 <summary>Click here to see the answer</summary>
 <pre>

-for Loop!
+For Loop!

-Just like we'd loop through a normal array lets loop through our Cat data! 😺 ↬
+Just like we'd loop through a normal array, lets loop through our Cat data!
+It's just an array of objects after all 😺 ↬

 </pre>
 </details>